The Portable Baby Wrap Carrier

 Once you put your TPB Wrap on, you can pop your baby in and out at lightning speed without any need to readjust in between.
 Perfect for around the house, running errands and shopping, ideal on planes and in airports.

-Or watch the video at the top of this page...you can watch it on YouTube too!
+Watch the video below...you can also watch it on YouTube too!

 Always take your baby out of The Portable Baby Wrap Carrier before untying.